jkpubsrc/python-module-jk-keyvaluestore/README.md

 If intermediate changes occurred in other instances of a data store these changes are not synchronized automatically to other data store.
 Synchronization is entirely up to you: As synchronization is not cheap you as the developer has to decide when a synchronization should be performed.

 During synchronization the directory of files storing the key-value pairs is scanned for new entries.
 If new entries are found they will get loaded.
 The information contained in these files will then be incorporated into the current data store instance.
-As this is directly dependend on the number of files written since the last time synchronization has been performed, this might be a bit costly.
+As this is directly dependent on the number of files written since the last time synchronization has been performed, this might be a bit costly.
 Therefore it is up to you as a developer to decide when exactly these synchronizations should occur.

 Performance
 -----------